-Boston University is in the planning stage of an expansion plan for the GSDM, which will expand the existing GSDM building at the corner of Albany Street and East Newton Street.
-The Project includes a new addition of up to 50,000 square feet of Gross Floor Area ("GFA") and up to 65,000 GFA of renovated existing institutional building space, with up to 35,000 GFA of the existing building space to remain untouched.
+Boston University is in the design stages of an expansion plan for the GSDM, which will expand the existing GSDM building at the corner of Albany Street and East Newton Street.
+The Project includes a new addition of up to 50,000 square feet of GFA and up to 65,000 GFA of renovated existing institutional building space, with up to 35,000 GFA of the existing building space to remain untouched.
 The program includes clinical, office, instructional, and student collaborative spaces on seven levels.
-The Project will be subject to Section 80B-7 of the Boston Zoning Code, to the extent applicable.
+No new off-street parking spaces or parking facilities are proposed for the Project.